aragonzkresearch/nouns-anonymous-voting/README.md

 For that, you need to provide the following information:

-1. The TLCS Public Encryption Key that will be used to encrypt the votes.
-You should get this from the TLCS server.
+1. The IPFS address of the proposal (raw binary format; sha2-256 hash).
-2. The duration of the voting process.
-This can be provided in minutes, hours and days.
+2. The delay period of the voting process, which may be expressed in minutes, hours or days.
+If this argument is omitted, it is assumed to be 0.
+3. The duration of the voting process, also expressed in minutes, hours or days.

 _**Note** You will need an account that has at least one Nouns to participate in the voting process.
 If you are running in a local test network, you can mint a Nouns to your account by running `cargo run --bin premint_nouns`